UoM-ResPlat-DevOps/SpartanRegEx/Lessons/Lesson_1.md

 -- *Slide* --
 # Part 4: RegEx in Python
 * Python has a built-in package called re, which can be imported to perform regular expressions.
+* The re package has a typical range of metacharacters, a number of special sequences, special issues with backslashes, and a range of regular expression methods.
 * Examples in `/usr/local/common/RegEx/python.md`
 -- *Slide End* --

 -- *Slide* --
 # Part 4: RegEx in Java
+* Java uses the java.util.regex package for regular expressions and has a similar syntax to what is used in Perl.
+* Examples in `/usr/local/common/RegEx/java.md`
 -- *Slide End* --

 -- *Slide* --